 While rewatching the entire run of Downton Abbey, Rafa brought up an interesting topic: did I ever visit the town my English ancestors came from?
-The closest I got was Manchester, but Oldham will wait for some time in the future.
+The closest I got was Manchester, but Oldham is still on my list.
 In the meantime, I couldn’t help digging out copies of genealogy research passed down to me by family members & scouring the internet for more details.

 While not of general interest for this blog, I thought it would be nice to post my findings for posterity’s sake.
 A distant relative might Google these people, then get in touch.
-Also, I’m an only child & have no children of my own, so the buck stops here!
 Let’s start with my immediate family & work backwards…

 William Larry Wright